aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/adjusting-barcode-appearance/_index.md

 ### **AutoSizeMode.Interpolation**
 Setting *AutoSizeMode.INTERPOLATION* means that only the values specified using *setImageHeight* and *setImageWidth* methods are used in barcode sizing.
 In this case, barcode image size is determined using the manually specified values of height and width even when it results in producing distorted barcode proportions and the deterioration of barcode readability.
-The *Interpolation* mode is appropriate to create barcode images with the resolution of 300 dpi or higher.
-Using such resolution will allow keeping barcode distortions negligible and avoiding the descrease of barcode readability.
+The *Interpolation* mode is appropriate to create barcode images with a resolution of 300 dpi or higher.
+Such resolution settings will allow keeping barcode distortions negligible and avoiding the deterioration of barcode readability.

 The barcode label generated through the *Interpolation* mode is demonstrated below.